 Raphae`le Bille´ is an assistant curator at the Muse´e des Arts De´coratifs.
 Her university research was on the topic of French metal furniture from 1925 to 1937.

 Monique Blanc is a senior curator at the Muse´e des Arts De´coratifs and head of the Middle Ages/Renaissance department.

-Louise Curtis is an assistant curator at the Muse´e des Arts De´coratifs.
-She is the author of a PhD thesis on Berenice Abbott.
+Louise Curtis is an assistant curator at the Musée des Arts Décoratifs.
+She is also a PhD candidate in History of Photography at the Université de Lausanne in Switzerland.

 Nicholas Fox Weber

 Nicholas Fox Weber is executive director of the Josef and Anni Albers Foundation.
 He has curated many exhibitions and written extensively on the Bauhaus Group.